 There are a lot of checklists in our lives.
 Daily to-do lists, shopping lists, and cleaning lists fill our lives up with things to do and boxes to be checked off.
 However, one important list that is always underestimated is an HVAC checklist.
-Although it may not seem like an utmost importance, a hvac maintenance checklist helps homeowners be proactive instead of reactive with their home air system.
+Although it may not seem of the utmost importance, an HVAC maintenance checklist helps homeowners be proactive instead of reactive with their home air systems.

 Why Make a Checklist?

 Well, this is simple.
 To put it in the most basic way, HVAC equipment is mechanical, and mechanical equipment can break.
 A maintenance checklist is to make sure all working pieces are inspected and maintained in the proper fashion to prevent a total system failure that could end up costing a fortune to replace.
 Creating a proper and thorough checklist will give direction to preventative HVAC maintenance and will help coordinate scheduled service, which will in turn keep the entire system functioning as efficiently as possible.